neural-processing-lab/MEG-XL/README.md

 ## Acknowledgements

-We thank the authors of [BioCodec](https://arxiv.org/abs/2510.09095) for sharing their neural tokenizer code and checkpoint, the authors of [BrainOmni](https://github.com/OpenTSLab/BrainOmni) for sharing their criss-cross attention implementation, and Stéphane d'Ascoli for sharing the [D-SigLIP](https://www.nature.com/articles/s41467-025-65499-0) contrastive loss code.
+We thank the authors of [BioCodec](https://arxiv.org/abs/2510.09095) for sharing their neural tokenizer code and checkpoint, the authors of [BrainOmni](https://github.com/OpenTSLab/BrainOmni) for their criss-cross attention implementation, and Stéphane d'Ascoli for sharing the [D-SigLIP](https://www.nature.com/articles/s41467-025-65499-0) contrastive loss code.